-When choosing our WES service, physicians, patients, and partners can feel confident that they will receive high-quality sequencing combined with best data analysis and interpretation, documented in comprehensive medical reports.
-By combining deep phenotype data with high quality genotype data using our advanced bioinformatics pipeline and artificial intelligence (AI), we accurately identify and prioritize disease-causing variants to deliver best-in-class clinical interpretation and reporting.
+When choosing our WES, physicians, patients, and partners can feel confident that they will receive high-quality sequencing combined with best data analysis and interpretation, documented in comprehensive medical reports.
+By combining deep phenotype data with genotype data using our advanced bioinformatics pipeline and artificial intelligence (AI), we accurately identify and prioritize disease-causing variants to deliver best-in-class clinical interpretation and reporting.

-NEW CentoXome always includes medical reporting based on our clinical interpretation expertise, best-in-class curated variant data from our Bio/Databank, and international best-practice guidelines.
+CentoXome always includes medical reporting based on our clinical interpretation expertise, best-in-class curated variant data from our Bio/Databank, and international best-practice guidelines.
 A team of highly trained clinical geneticists and scientists interpret the data and cross-check every medical report.
-When applicable, we use our complementary omics testing platform and in-house data from our Bio/Databank to confirm results and validate the pathogenicity of variants found.
-All historical high-quality classifications are curated and codified in our Bio/Databank, which is a reference for diagnostic decisions and classifications.
+All historical high-quality classifications are curated and codified in our rare-disease centric Bio/Databank, which is a reference for diagnostic decisions and classifications.
 This data repository covers a wide range of ethnicities, unique variant data, and multiomic data from more than 120 countries.